nicleary/flask-postgres-base/README.md

 ### Scaling Celery Workers

 Scaling celery workers is simple with docker-compose.
 By default, only a single worker is created, but if more are required, simply edit the "scale" attribute of the celery-worker entry in docker-compose.yml

+### Periodic Tasks

+Also included in this template is a celery-beat container.
+Celery beat is used to schedule tasks on a reoccuring, regular basis.
+Under no circumstances should you scale the celery beat container, as this will quickly devolve into madness.

+An example scheduled task is included in app/server/tasks.py that is called every 10 seconds.
+Further documentation can be found at the [official documenation](https://docs.celeryproject.org/en/stable/userguide/periodic-tasks.html)